Categories

 There’s a fine line between “soul-crushing slop” and “modestly enjoyable slop.”
 Love Hurts — brutal.
 Back in Action — harmless.
 The Electric State — horrifying.
 Fountain of Youth — watchable!
 I can’t say there’s a pattern or a rule, though clearly having a talented director helps.
 Maybe there’s a trick to making the formulaic and glossy tolerable, or maybe it just depends on my mood when I’m watching.
 Who can say?

 Fountain of Youth is a shameless, beat-for-beat knockoff of Raiders of the Lost Ark, with a little Da Vinci Code mixed in for that glossy travelogue texture and an emphasis on Vatican-adjacent conspiracy.
-You’ve seen this movie before, probably many times, but there are worse ways to start a movie than bowing at the altar of Indy.
+You’ve seen this movie before, probably many times, but there are worse ways to conceive of a movie than bowing at the altar of Indy.
 At least this version zips along at a steady clip.

 The biggest disappointment of Fountain of Youth is how much of a zero Krasinski is.
 I haven’t watched too much of him since The Office, but given how big of a star he’s become and how many of his post-NBC roles have tried to position him as an Action Guy, I’m surprised how little aura or charisma he brings to the table.
 He’s the stand-in for Harrison Ford in the Indiana Jones framework, but you probably don’t need me to tell you how much of a downgrade that is.
-Maybe I just have White Lotus on the brain, but I kept wondering how much better Fountain of Youth would be if Sam Rockwell were in the lead.
+Maybe I just have the new White Lotus season on the brain, but I kept wondering how much better Fountain of Youth would be if Sam Rockwell were in the lead.
 Answer: A lot.

 The script never quite enters the territory of catastrophe, but it’s definitely got that vibe where you wonder if some of the dialogue got a few too many uncredited touch-ups and/or large learning model revisions.
 There’s an unmistakable air of AI-polish to some of the lines, especially Natalie Portman’s brainy deuteragonist, which occasionally wander into parody territory.
 “I would not dare be mendacious with an official dressed in that houndstooth,” is an actual line of dialogue uttered with a straight face.